What’s an eco-niche?

 Long before “permaculture” was a thing, farmers knew that finding an eco-niche was a great way to make farming a much more viable profession.
 Here are some videos with very interesting case studies:

 If you’re doing any sort of freelance work, or running a business, or even just running a community project that you want other people to know about, you need to learn something about marketing.

 Ethical marketing is a HUGE rabbit hole on its own, and if you want to go the Heather Jo direction with it (#ecofeminist) then for sure sign up for the free eco-niche class mentioned below.

 Meanwhile, check out Ted Hargrave’s work.
 It’s fascinating to consider how a simple set of tools can make such a huge difference in both the yield and the impact of our work.

-Here are a couple of videos, focused on the “find a niche” theme:
+Here are a couple of videos, focused on the “find an eco-niche” theme:

 A few more articles from the PWG faculty:

 - Harvesting Abundance: Another Twist on the Third Ethic of Permaculture, by Karryn Olsen

 - 7 Things Ethical Freelancers Need to Know, by Heather Jo Flores